Meet Stacy Juba, Author, Freelance Editor, and Writing Instructor

 * Getting a moment of stage fright when speaking on my first author panel.
 I stumbled over my words, blushing, until Sue Grafton made eye contact and gave me a slight nod.
 I wasn’t exactly smooth, but I got through it.

 Guiding Writers Through Overwhelm

 What a crazy business, right?
 Exhilarating highs and disappointing lows.

 That’s why we writers have to stick together.
 It’s funny, back in 1992 when I got Face-Off published, I never would have dreamed that I’d become an editor someday.
 My first editorial letter intimidated the heck out of me.
-And over the years, I was on the receiving end of many more scary letters.
+And over the years, I was on the receiving end of many other scary letters.

 To date, I’ve written more than 3,000 articles for newspapers and magazines and published ten books.
-I’ve had novels ranked as #5 in the Nook Store and #30 on the Amazon Kindle Paid List, made lists including GalleyCat’s Barnes & Noble Bestsellers, GalleyCat’s Mystery and Thriller Bestsellers, and Best Books for Young Teen Readers Grades 7-10, and won over a dozen writing awards.
+I’ve had novels ranked as #5 and #11 in the Nook Store and #30 on the Amazon Kindle Paid List, made lists including GalleyCat’s Barnes & Noble Bestsellers, GalleyCat’s Mystery and Thriller Bestsellers, and Best Books for Young Teen Readers Grades 7-10, and won over a dozen writing awards.

 As a freelance editor, I’ve helped hundreds of authors with their projects, working with beginning writers and those with contracts at large publishing houses including Kensington, Harlequin, and Amazon’s Kindle Scout program.

 I’ve also taught workshops for organizations including Savvy Authors, Sisters in Crime, and numerous Romance Writer of America chapters, and been a panelist and guest critiquer at the New England Crime Bake conference sponsored by Mystery Writers of America and Sisters in Crime.